mxagar/generative_ai_udacity/06_RAGs_DeepDive/01_RAG_from_Scratch/README.md

 - Projects: collections of traces or logs from our application.
 - Playground: a space where run queries can be observed in detail and retried with different parameters.
 - Prompts: collection of prompts, obtained and saved from the Playground; we can create different versions (public or private) and pull them in our code.
-- Datasets and Evaluations:
+- Datasets and Experiments: ...
+- Annotation Queues: ...
+- Automations and Online Evaluation: ..
-- ...
+- Dashboards: ...

 This section is built on some short videos produced by the LangChain team, all of them referenced.